-Primary air is controlled via the slider under the ash-lip.
+Primary air is controlled via the slider at the bottom of the stove, under the door.
 The amount of air can be increased by moving the slider to the right.
-The slider can be unlocked from its position by twisting the control knob anti-clockwise.
-Once the slider is in the desired position it can be locked by turning the control knob clockwise.

 This provides a conventional air draught to the bed of the fire.